dariocravero/cdnio/README.md

 # CDN.io

-CDN.io is there to always give you get the latest version of hosted JavaScript libraries on public CDNs.
+CDN.io is there to always give you get the latest version of hosted JavaScript libraries on public CDNs, programatically.

+## Why could this be useful?

+I.e., to be used in template generators.
+In that way we can always rest assured that the user will get the latest version of their CDNed library and we don't have to worry about updating helpers anymore.

+## Why did I even bother?

+Because CDN services don't offer an API to access their list of hosted libraries!

 ## Installation